Skowarcz railway station

 Skowarcz railway station is a railway station serving the village of Skowarcz, in the Pomeranian Voivodeship, Poland.
-The station is located on the Warsaw–Gdańsk railway and the train services are operated by Przewozy Regionalne.
+The station is located on the Warsaw–Gdańsk railway and the train services are operated by Polregio.

 The station used to be known as Schönwarling.

 Modernisation

 The station was modernised in 2010, which included rebuilding the platforms, renewing the tracks and the signalling system.

 Train services

 The station is served by the following services: